-Rexing has dual cameras, each recording 1080p @ 30 fps.
+Rexing has dual cameras, with both the front and rear camera recording in 1080p @ 30 fps.
 Both cameras feature 170 degree wide angle lens.
 One important feature incorporates a GPS location logger.
 It allows you to mark your location, time and speed at any point.
 This is helpful if you are wrongly pulled over for speeding.
 You can show footage to the judge to waive the ticket.

 Separately, you can purchase their own Hardwire Kit to connect to your car’s fusebox to ensure the dashcam is running at all times.

 BlackVue DR900S is a 4K Wireless dashcam which you can rely on even when your car is parked, or you are on a business trip.
 This is a two channel camera with the front camera filming in 4K while the rear camera films in 1080p.
 Not only does this have Parking Mode, which will record any motion or vibration toy your car, it also has cloud capabilities.
 This means you can remotely view your dash cam from anywhere in the world!
 Image quality is great as you will be able to read license plates from a distance due to the high resolution.

 The camera records videos at high-quality day and night without problems.
 The 4K 30fps recording quality allows you to see the smallest details of an unwanted event like a license plate number which hit and run.

 This dashcam is an expensive one, but if you need a superior level of protection for your car when you’re in traffic when your car is parked or when you are not around, this model is a must.